 - Base Address: It contains the starting physical address where the segments reside in memory.

-- Limit: It specifies the length of the segment.
+- Segment Limit: Also known as segment offset.
+It specifies the length of the segment.

-Translation of Two dimensional Logical Address to one dimensional Physical Address.
+Translation of Two dimensional Logical Address to dimensional Physical Address.

 Address generated by the CPU is divided into:

 - Segment number (s): Number of bits required to represent the segment.

 - Segment offset (d): Number of bits required to represent the size of the segment.